Jebearssica/DWGUN/README.md

 # Deep-Weighted-Guided-Upsampling-Network-for-Depth-of-Field-Image-Upsampling

-The official implementation of paper "Deep Weighted Guided Upsampling Network for Depth of Field Image Upsampling"
+The official implementation of paper "Deep Weighted Guided Upsampling Network for Depth of Field Image Upsampling".
+This paper has been published in ACMMM Asia 2022.
+You can download the paper from the [link](https://dl.acm.org/doi/10.1145/3551626.3564940)

 ## Supplementary Material